getbouncer/apidocs/bouncer-scan/credit-card-ocr/android-integration-guide/README.md

 | App supports ARM only | yes | 3.9MB | 0.6MB | 4.5MB |
 | App already uses TFLite | any | 3.9MB | 0.0MB | 3.9MB |

+Bouncer provides a method `Scan.isDeviceArchitectureArm()` which will return true if the device is running an ARM architecture.
+This can be used to determine if the device supports scanning when the `-arm-only` TFLite framework is in use.

 ## Installation

 These libraries are published in the [jcenter](https://jcenter.bintray.com/com/getbouncer/) repository, so for most gradle configurations you only need to add the dependencies to your app's `build.gradle` file: